bg117/SysInfo/README.md

 ## Description

 This is a simple application that displays information (Windows version, build, CPU, etc.) about your system.
 Works on Vista, 7, 8, 8.1, and Windows 10.
-XP not yet tested.
+XP doesn't work as it does not support .NET Framework 4.5.

 # Changelog